Janesville plastics manufacturer Prent launches new line of protective face shields

 “I have not experienced anything this close to home, where it is impacting our direct community.
 Literally, it’s people I know who are needing to use these face shields.
 One is a neighbor of mine, a firefighter,” Pregont said.
 “Seeing that direct impact this close to home is something new.
 It makes us want to push harder to get things done fast.”

 Prent is a global producer of mainly medical packaging, and the company has seen firsthand the effects of the COVID-19 crisis.
-The pandemic first hit in China early this year.
+The pandemic first hit in China late last year.

 The crisis in China left manufacturing plants within hundreds of miles of the initial outbreak temporarily shuttered for weeks under government orders.
 That included two of Prent’s plants in China.

-Now, the pandemic is global, and the indication is that it’s mushroomed in some regions of the U.S. to an extent that exceeds some of the hardest-hit regions of China and Europe.
+Now, the pandemic is global, and the indication is that it has mushroomed in some regions of the U.S. to an extent that exceeds some of the hardest-hit regions of China and Europe.

 For now, Prent plans to produce the shields solely at its Janesville plant.
 Pregont said the company also must meet a growing demand for medical device packaging, the company’s main market.